 The Sixth Form is a vibrant, friendly and happy community, where every student is valued and given individual attention, so that she is able to flourish and leave the school as a confident, accomplished, well-rounded individual, fully prepared for the challenges of Higher Education and work in the 21st Century.
 Most of our girls proceed to higher education; the school has an excellent record of success in university entrance including Oxford and Cambridge.

 We welcome about fifty new external students every year, who bring new ideas to the Sixth Form and to the school.
 The Head of Sixth Form, Mrs Susan Graff, has overall responsibility for the girls’ academic and pastoral progress, supported by the Assistant Head of Sixth Form, Dr Harriet Knight.

 The Sixth Form curriculum aims to encourage a love of learning, intellectual curiosity and independent research.
 In lessons, students are expected to think for themselves, work collaboratively and are often asked to deliver presentations on a given topic.

 All students study 4 A Level subjects in Year 12 and continue into Year 13.
 Students will take the A Level exam at the end of Year 13.
-We offer a wide range of new subjects including Economics, Government and Politics and Further Mathematics.
+We offer the subjects listed below.
+For details of the syllabus covered and entry requirements for the Sixth Form, please see the Year 12 admissions section.

 To stimulate and stretch students, and to broaden their exposure to their subjects, academic enrichment courses are run by departments or Sixth Formers with key note speakers invited in regularly to speak on a variety of topics.